-The European Convention on Human Rights could help to counter any argument that one has to use friends and family to help.
-It can also help in arguing for a solution consistent with one’s personal autonomy.
+UK court cases and also the European Convention on Human Rights could help to counter any argument that one has to use friends and family to help access services.
+The Convention can also help in arguing for a solution consistent with one’s personal autonomy.

 Offering an alternative to the telephone

 Say a service provider argues that it is not a reasonable adjustment to offer someone who stammers an alternative to contacting them by telephone – or some other adjustment related to a phone call – on the ground that the person is not at a substantial (ie more than minor or trivial) disadvantage because they can just get a friend or family member to phone for them.
 Or the provider might argue the adjustment is not “reasonable” because someone else could phone for them.